AJTJ/exchange_test/README.md

 ## Some notes on this project.

-- I've tested this with test CSV files, as well as wrote/generated various unit tests to suss out edge cases such as: duplicate transactions, invalid disputes/chargebacks, insufficient funds for withdrawals, precision errors etc...
+- I've tested this with some unit tests and a CSV file of edge cases such as: duplicate transactions, invalid disputes/chargebacks, insufficient funds for withdrawals, precision errors etc...
 It's quite an interesting technical exam, as there are numerous "gotchas".
+In production, I'd want a lot more unit tests and edge case exploration.

 - The separation of concerns between account manipulation and transaction validation/management was a design choice.
 In my mind it is idiomatic to rustic systems to maintain a more functional structure.
 And I find that modularity helps with maintainability and feature enhancements.